 Yet in the wake of FOMC moving to a seemingly more aggressive tightening, it is back above the 19.80 and 20.00 areas, and even the hefty 20.30 congestion.
-Yet at least so far it has only tested the higher 20.65 congestion with the higher level being the 20.90 congestion once again.
+Yet on the recent rally it temporarily pushed somewhat above the higher 20.65 congestion prior to weakening a bit at present.
+While the higher resistance is the 20.90 congestion once again, the focus will now be on that 20.30 congestion once again.